 The name "The Basin" is attributed to Baron Von Mueller, a botanist, who established a camp in 1853 on the creek flats near what later became William Chandler's property at the corner of The Basin-Olinda Road and Sheffield Road.
-The flat area of land at this combined with surrounding hills form a distinct basin.
-Von Mueller, musing as he camped in this area, named it "The Basin".
+The flat area of land at this corner combined with the surrounding hills form a distinct basin.
+Von

+Mueller, musing as he camped in this area, named it "The Basin".
 From this and other camps he made excursions into the bush collecting botanical specimens.

-The earliest written recording of the name "The Basin" is on a plan of the Dandenong State Forest prepared by Surveyor John Hardy in 1868 (see map on page 12) and in his field book described below.
-It has been suggested that "The Basin" was added on the map later.
-However, Hardy's entries in his field book were entered as he surveyed the area, so it unlikely he entered the name later.
+The earliest written recording of the name "The Basin" is on a plan of the Dandenong State Forest prepared by Surveyor John Hardy in 1868 (see map on page 12) and in his field book described later.
+It has been suggested "The Basin" was added on the map later.
+However, Hardy entered information in his field book as he surveyed the area, so it is unlikely he entered the name later.

 Early surveyors used field books to record raw survey information used for the later creation of plans and maps.
-They showed physical features on the ground then and a survey check used to tie down this information.
+They showed physical features on the ground, A later survey check tied down this information.
 Page 21 in Hardy's field book number 17 dated March 20, 1868 has the location "The Basin" written and page 22 has a rough map showing allotments in The Basin marked "Wm Turner" and "Watson".
 Numerous references mention "One Tree Hill".

-William Chandler referred to "The Basin" when in 1872 he applied for a licence to occupy 40 acres (see page 20).
+William Chandler referred to "The Basin" when in 1872 he applied for a license to occupy 40 acres (see page 26).

-Mail to The Basin originally came addressed "Macauley via Ringwood" but later Macauley
+Mail to The Basin originally came addressed "Macauley via Ringwood" but later Macauley became known as Bayswater.